 The bearing housing was fully lubricated when shipped from the factory.
-Check the oil level regularly through the sight gauge (23) and maintain it at the midpoint of the gauge.
+Check the oil level regularly through the sight gauges (25 and 28) and maintain it at the midpoint of the gauge.
 When lubrication is required, remove the air vent (6) and add SAE No. 30 non-detergent oil through the opening.
-When lubricating a dry (overhauled) intermediate, fill the bearing cavity with approximately 40 ounces (1,2 liter) of oil..
+When lubricating a dry (overhauled) bearing housing, fill the bearing cavity with approximately 40 ounces (1,2 liters) of oil.
 Clean and reinstall the air vent.
-Do not overlubricate.
+Do not over-lubricate.
 Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.